MACP Control Plane — Architecture

 3. Observer-only streaming: subscribeSession({runId, sessionId, afterSequence?}) returns a read-only RuntimeSessionHandleevents async iterable + abort().
 No send().
 The provider writes exactly one passive-subscribe frame and keeps the write side open for the session's lifetime (RFC-MACP-0006 §3.2).

-4. JWT-first runtime auth: The credential resolver prefers minted short-lived JWTs (via MACP_AUTH_SERVICE_URL) and falls back to a static Bearer or dev header.
+4. JWT-first runtime auth: The credential resolver prefers minted short-lived JWTs (via MACP_AUTH_SERVICE_URL) and falls back to a static Bearer or a deprecated dev bearer.
 Scopes are fixed at mint time (is_observer: true, can_start_sessions: false) so the observer identity can never accidentally gain write authority.

 5. Transactional event persistence: Sequence allocation + persistence in single DB transaction.